internetarchive/fatcat/proposals/2021-01-29_citation_api.md

 rows would be returned, with unwanted metadata.

 Another alternative design would be storing more metadata about source and target in each row.
-This would remove the ned to do separate "hydration"/"enrich" fetches.
+This would remove the need to do separate "hydration"/"enrich" fetches.
 This would probably blow up in the index size though, and would require more aggressive re-indexing (in a live-updated scenario).
 Eg, when a new fulltext file is updated (access option), would need